scenerystack/community/docs/learn/tutorials/accessible-interaction.md

     (show pdom output HTML)
     (iframe -- for headers?)

+    EFAC BikerNode / Biker --- also remove the spokes from the front wheel for the frame, and animate that

     Component (accessibleName/helpText, maybe object responses)
     Headings
     Dynamic state description + context responses